kamaldeepverma/consistent-hashing/README.txt

 		Output 3: If Only one node is up, write the files in respective node.
 Find the hintedNode.
 Place the file on hintedNode so that quorum can be reached.
 		A file will be created on hinted system named hinted.json which will contain the hints of the down nodes.
 Whenever any of the down node is up, its entry is removed from hinted.json and another hint is sent to any of the up node from the preference list and down_system.json is updated there.
 Whenever the node will be up, files will be sent through node which have hint about the down system.
-Please Check HintedHandOff Terminal for Output.
+Please Check sloppy_quorum_hinted_handoff Terminal for Output.
 		Sample Output:
 				{
 				  "hinted_system_data": "172.18.16.38",